CompetitionEntrantSiemens/Submission/README.md

 To run the supervised classifiers on the SemEval 2016 dataset, run 'SVMandNaiveBayes.ipynb'

 To see the tf-idf k-means clustering implementation for topics, run 'K-means Tf-IDF.ipynb'

+I have uploaded the relevant GloVe files from the Stanford NLP group.
+The SemEval 2016 dataset is in the stance folder.